-Based on the number of shares of Office Depot common stock outstanding as of [-], 2015, Staples would issue approximately [-] shares of Staples common stock to Office Depot stockholders pursuant to the merger.
+Based on the number of shares of Office Depot common stock outstanding as of May 13, 2015 (which does not account for shares that may become issuable under equity awards), Staples would issue approximately 119,837,865 shares of Staples common stock to Office Depot stockholders pursuant to the merger.
 The actual number of shares of Staples common stock to be issued pursuant to the merger will be determined at completion of the merger based on the exchange ratio and the number of shares of Office Depot common stock outstanding at such time.
-Based on the number of shares of Office Depot common stock outstanding as of [-], 2015, and the number of shares of Staples common stock outstanding as of [-], 2015, immediately after completion of the merger, former Office Depot stockholders would own approximately [-]% of the outstanding shares of Staples common stock.
+Based on the number of shares of Office Depot common stock outstanding as of May 13, 2015 (which does not account for shares that may become issuable under equity awards), and the number of shares of Staples common stock outstanding as of May 13, 2015, immediately after completion of the merger, former Office Depot stockholders would own approximately 15.8% of the outstanding shares of Staples common stock.

-Based on the closing stock price of Staples common stock on [-], 2015, the most recent practicable date prior to the date of this proxy statement/prospectus, the per share value of Office Depot common stock implied by the per share merger consideration is \$[-].
+Based on the closing stock price of Staples common stock on May 13, 2015, the most recent practicable date prior to the date of this proxy statement/prospectus, the per share value of Office Depot common stock implied by the per share merger consideration is \$10.88.
 The implied value of the per share merger consideration will fluctuate, however, as the market price of Staples common stock fluctuates, because a portion of the per share merger consideration is payable in a fixed number of shares of Staples common stock.
 As a result, the value of the per share merger consideration that Office Depot stockholders will receive upon completion of the merger could be greater than, less than or the same as the value of the merger consideration on the date of this proxy statement/prospectus or at the time of the Office Depot annual meeting.
 Accordingly, Office Depot encourages you to obtain current stock price quotations for Staples common stock and Office Depot common stock before deciding how to vote with respect to the adoption of the merger agreement.